nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > Please enter a valid time format.
 > ````

-After adding a task, you will return back to the module you accessed this feature from.
+After adding a task, you will return to the module you accessed this feature from.
 This feature can be accessed from both the Task Manager and [Module Information](#31-module-information) menus.

 #### 3.3.2 Mark/Unmark a Task as Done